BZemba87/true-crime-story-time/README.md

 <h2 align ="center"><img src = "assets/docs/signout.png"></h2>

 ## Admin
-- Admin is able to create, read, update and delete posts from the backend.
+- Admin is able to create, read, update and delete posts from the backend and frontend.
 - Images can be added to new or existing posts by Admin.
 - Likes can be monitored from the backend allowing Admin to see which users have liked what
+- Posts can be saved as drafts from the frontend to the backend and finished later
-- Posts can be saved as drafts and finished later
+- Posts can be saved as drafts in the backend and finished later
 - Admin can delete selected users if necessary

 # Testing